 6. Record results for the relevant expectations

-• Output: "edit, invalid entry"
+• Output: "Input with aria-invalid="true" Edit invalid entry"

 • Grading note: This command may be expected to fail.
 This result simply indicates that it did not yield support.